TheIdoLevy/DES-encryption-algorithm/README.md

 Open DosBox and type the following:

--mount c: c:\            (if your files are on c disk) -cd tasm
+- mount c: c:\            (if your files are on c disk)
+- cd tasm
--tasm /zi base
+- tasm /zi base
--tlink /v base.obj
+- tlink /v base.obj
--td base2
+- td base2

 This will lead you to the turbo debugger screen.
 Press view and then CPU.
 This leads you to a simulation of the CPU.